rombrew/phobia/doc/Internals.md

 	     |/                |    |   |    |                 |
 	  ---*--*--*-----------------------------+-------------*---
 	     |  |  |                             |             |
-	     iA uS uB         preload DC         |
+	     iA uS uC         preload DC         |
-	     iB uA uC          to hw timer -->  TIM
+	     iB uA uX          to hw timer -->  TIM iC uB uX
 	             \                          /
 	              pm_feedback()            /
-	                    p_set_DC(xA, xB, xC)
+	                proc_set_DC(xA, xB, xC)

-We need about 3 us before ADC samples to be clean.
-If MOSFET switching occurs at this time then the result is discarded.
+We typically need about 3us before ADC samples to be clean.
+If MOSFETs switching occur at this time then the result is discarded.

 ## Current zones